Fibres

 What is dietary fibre made of?

-Dietary fibre is made up of carbohydrate polymers with three or more monomeric units (MU), which are neither digested nor absorbed in the human intestine.
-Some non-carbohydrates such as lignin and substances which are present in cell walls linked to polysaccharides, may also be considered dietary fibres according to different regulatory authorities.
+Dietary fibre is made up of carbohydrate polymers with three or more monomeric units (MUs), which are neither digested nor absorbed in the human intestine.
+Some non-carbohydrates such as lignin and substances which are present in cell walls linked to polysaccharides may also be considered dietary fibres according to different regulatory authorities.

 Where does dietary fibre come from?